Our Learning Environment

 Use of computing and internet will also help the teacher to organize, track and analyse student progress and create individualised analysis and progress plans.

-Our technology enabled Curiosity Centre facilitates a rich learning experience in the labs, library, clubs and AV room – combining experiments, practice and collaboration with access to digital media.
+Technology integration enabled by WiFi in the Curiosity Centre enables a rich learning experience in the labs, library, clubs and AV room – combining experiments, practice and collaboration with access to digital media.
 Apart from enhancing the learning experience and effectiveness, our students will get adept in working with computers.
+This will make them better equipped in competitive situations.

-Our playscapes are planned.
-In the initial phases we begin with a football field, a skating rink, and two basketball courts.
-There will be a trampoline for the children to prance around, have fun, and relax.
-When the new session begins, we will have modern and attractive play areas for our Kindergarten students that will make their commute worth it.
-Our children will want to come to school every morning!
+We have planned our playscapes.
+We have begun with football fields, a skating rink, basketball courts, volleyball and kho kho.
+There are mini trampolines and sand pits for the pre-primary classes.
+We have modern, attractive play areas for our Kindergarten students that make their commute worth it.
+Our children want to come to school every morning!

-Children, organized in five-student groups, will take ownership for 100 square feet plots of different geometrical shapes, where they’d experiment with growing their own flowers or vegetables.
+Children, organized in five-student groups, will take ownership for 80 square feet plot of different geometrical shapes, where they’d experiment with growing their own flowers or vegetables.
 The purpose is not limited by the thrill of growing your own vegetables or learning concepts of geometry.
-Children will have the freedom to decide what they will grow and how – and be able to compare progress of their “farm” versus their friends’.
-Thus, they will appreciate biology experientially, learning what enhances the growth of their plants and what inhibits.
+Children will have the freedom to decide what they will grow and how – and be able to compare progress of their “farm” versus their friends’, thus appreciate biology experientially.
 They will see for themselves how more care and rigour can achieve better results than those unwilling to go the distance.
 Children will be encouraged to explore with different approaches, observe progress objectively and refine methods based on past results – their own results and their peers’.
-Besides, they would also learn how to work in teams.
-Many of the 21st century skills and success factors will be activated through such exercises – collaboration, communication, persuasion, mutual respect, objectivity, planning, tracking progress, refining approach, creative thinking, as also openness to learning from experiences.
+Besides they’d also learn how to work in teams.
+Many of the 21st century skills and success factors will be activated through such exercises – collaboration, communication, persuasion, mutual respect, objectivity, planning, tracking progress, refining approach, creative thinking, as also openness to learning from experience.

-The Amphitheatre will provide an opportunity to stage open-air cultural activities and classes to break the monotony of classroom learning.
+The Weather Station exposes children to measure weather parameters and connect with their physical environment of seasons, livelihood, flora and fauna.
+The Amphitheatre will provide an opportunity to stage open-air cultural activities and classes, breaking the monotony of classroom learning.

-The farming, the debates and the quizzes, books, toys and tools in the library, the experiments, are not just out of classroom experiences that will inspire them in their learning journeys, but will also enhance their appreciation of what they learn within the colourful walls of the classroom.
+The farming, the debates and the quizzes, books, toys and tools in the library, the experiments, are not just out of classroom experiences that inspire them in their learning journeys, but also enhances their appreciation of what they learn within the colourful walls of the classroom.
 Experiences linger longer in our memories compared to text or passive listening, these will result in sustained retention of concepts they learn, within and outside.
 They will also discover insights outside their books, and enjoy creation of their own Eureka moments.
-Such insights and moments will lead them into the path of thinking, questioning, and inquiry.
+Such insights and moments will lead them into the path of thinking, questioning and inquiring.
 They will grow into curious young women and men who know how to discover the laws of nature on their own, not limited by the confines of the syllabus.